p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

    ```
    ![](Images/L2-t1-s4.png)

-   > **Note**: Copy and save the above four output values to the notepad/text editor, you will be using these values in Lab 8.
+   > **Note**: Copy and save the above four output values to the notepad or text editor.
+You will be using these values in Lab 8.

 1. To add the necessary web redirect URIs to the Azure AD Application Registration, run the following command: